 - Recognize at least one nurse who excels, leads, and innovates.

-- Request that your mayor/governor issues a proclamation declaring May 6th as National RN Recognition Day or May as Nurses Month.
+- Request that your mayor/governor issues a proclamation recognizing May 6th as National RN Recognition Day or May as Nurses Month in your town, city or state.

 - Share a letter or video with state legislators that educates them about the role and value of registered nurses.